GivEnergy/giv_tcp/README.md

 # Settings
 A settings.py file is required in the root directory.
 Use the supplied settings_template.py and populate with the relevant detailes.
 Only InvertorIP, dataloggerSN and MQTT_Address are required.
 All other settings must be there but can be left blank if not needed.

+# Usage
-The scripts function through being called from the command line with appropriate parameters ssigned.
+The scripts function through being called from the command line with appropriate parameters assigned.
 There are both Read and Write functions, providing data acquisiation and control.
+Node-Red flows are available which can be used to call these scripts and provide control and data visualisation.
+It is reccomended that the read.py script is called no more often than every 15s, if calling runAll.

 # Read
 To retrieve data and publish to the MQTT queue the read.py script is called with arguments as below: